Home

 Country Cooking Recipes

-Hello, and thanks for stopping by.
-Many of the Country Cooking Recipes have been collected from my family kitchen.
-There's nothing better then tasteing down home country cooking.
 I really don't know who is the better cook in my family, my mom or dad.
 Dad can barbeque some awesome tasteing ribs and mom is an expert with deserts.
 I hope you find what you are looking for.

-Roasted Chicken Country Cooking Recipes Never underestimate the fragance of a fresh roasted chicken.
+Never underestimate the fragance of a fresh roasted chicken.
 An example of the beauty and simplicity of roast chicken has the power to satisfy, impress and appetize.

 Prep time 15 minutes Cook time 1 hour Ready to eat in 1 hour 25 minutes